Financial help when you have a lung condition

 Government schemes

-If you’re pregnant or caring for a child under four in England, Northern Ireland, and Wales, you might be able to join the Healthy Start scheme.
-This scheme gives parents money to buy milk, baby formula, vegetables, and vitamins.
+If you live in England, Wales or Northern Ireland and you’re pregnant or caring for a child under four years old, you might be able to join the Healthy Start scheme.
+This scheme gives you money to buy milk, baby formula, vegetables and vitamins.

-Scotland has a similar scheme called Best Starts Foods Card for children under three.
+If you live in Scotland, there’s a similar scheme called Best Starts Foods Card for children under three years old.

 More help with food costs